mozioinc/mobile-sdk-android/mobile-sdk-android-sample-app/README.md

-    val onSecondary: Color // The color used for text and icons displayed on top of the secondary color val foreground: Color // The foreground color mainly used for text val background: Color // The color used as a background color val route: Color // The color used to highlight the current route or waypoints on a map val information: Color // The color used when displaying informative elements val error: Color // The color used when displaying or highlighting error elements
+    val onSecondary: Color // The color used for text and icons displayed on top of the secondary color val foreground: Color // The foreground color mainly used for text val background: Color // The color used as a background color val surface: Color // The color used for surfaces of components val bottomSheetContainer: Color // The color used for the background of the bottom sheet container. val route: Color // The color used to highlight the current route or waypoints on a map val information: Color // The color used when displaying informative elements val error: Color // The color used when displaying or highlighting error elements